-If you are looking to buy a home but are unable to afford the total cost, you may be able to get help from one of the following Shared Equity Schemes.
+If you are looking to buy a home but are unable to afford the total cost, you may be able to get help with Shared Equity Schemes.

 Shared equity is a type of home ownership where the purchaser benefits from an equity loan which is provided by the Scottish Government and administered by an authorised agent.
-Scotwest currently participates in the following schemes – find out more by clicking the links.
+Scotwest currently participates in the following Shared Equity Schemes – find out more by clicking the links.

 First Home Fund – Launched in 2019 to provide first-time buyers with up to £25,000 to help them buy a property that meets their needs in their preferred location.